 The Governor's STEM Competition

-To culminate the experience, students will be asked to present their findings and explain the practical applications of their device to a panel of judges.
-The challenge will test teams’ communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.
+This year, students will prepare and submit a video to present their findings to the state competition.
+This video will overview and explain the practical applications of their device.
+The challenge tests the teams’ communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.

 The competition is open to students in grades 9 through 12 who attend a public, charter, or private school, a career and technical education center, or a student being homeschooled in Pennsylvania.

 Teams can include up to five students and they must work under the guidance of an approved mentor.

 Each team is provided with a $600 stipend to build a prototype of their device or project.

 Additional information and resources are available in the sections named: About, State Competition, and Advisors/Students.